ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 }
 ```

-In my opinion this is not just tedious, but also error prone(easy to forget) and also doesn't fit in our immutable world.
+In my opinion this is not just tedious, it is also error prone(easy to forget) and somehow nagging on my immutable oppinion on mutability.
 Instead I use an arrow function for each and every class function.
 This way I can stop thinking about this matter.

+_Implicit this Binding With Arrow Functions_
 ```
 switchToggle2 = () => { this.setState({ toggle: !this.state.toggle }) }
 ```